mirror-and-star/treatise/01-creation/index.md

 ## Indidivual Contributions

 Some individuals made substantial contributions to the religious field.
-The following list is not exhuastive but highlights a few key cotrinbutors.
+The following list is not exhuastive but highlights a few key contributors.

 ### Avicenna (Ibn Sīnā, 980–1037)